 Data: (see data disclaimer)

-- Hand Sampling (.xlsx) 2013-present: temperature, dissolved oxygen, pH, turbidity, conductivity (TDS), nitrate, ammonium
+- Hand Sampling (.xlsx) 2013-present (includes water quality data from other WATERS projects) temperature, dissolved oxygen, pH, turbidity, conductivity (TDS), nitrate, ammonium

 - Chromatography and Mass Spectometry (xlsx) 2012-present: pesticides, hydrocarbons, chloride, nitrate, nitrite, sulfate, fluoride